Curacao Visitors Guide

 7. Discover Shete Boka National Park

 Shete Boka National Park covers around 6 miles of Curacao’s rocky northern coast.
-The name means “7 inlets”, and you’ll find 10 stunning and secluded beaches.
+The name means “7 inlets”, and you’ll find 10 stunning pocket bays and coves.
 The animals only add to the spectacular scenery, and if you visit at the right time, you’ll be rewarded with the sight of iguanas, along with 3 species of sea turtles that nest there.

 While visiting Shete Boka National Park, explore Boka Tabla, the popular inlet.
 Known for its deep underground cave, Boka Tabla also has a secret blowhole located near Westpunt.
 Keep in mind the only way to get there is by off-roading.